 Resident Assistant Program

-One student per year has the opportunity to become the Resident Assistant with a modified rent schedule.
+One student per year has the opportunity to become the Resident Assistant.
 Applications are accepted during the month of May.
 The selected candidate begins their duties the first of August of each year.
 The student works an estimated 5 hours/week, assisting staff in operation and general upkeep of Wesley House including:

 - Administrative support for staff;